MIKE BEGG

 • Review blended unit economics: is your CAC actually lower than on Amazon?

-• Audit creator churn — are affiliates posting once and disappearing, or staying active?
+• Audit creator churn.
+Are affiliates posting once and disappearing, or staying active?

 • Identify your top 3-5 performing SKUs and consider whether to launch complementary products